Home Recipe Roundup 17 Best Thanksgiving Brussels Sprout Recipes

 This Caesar salad probably looks unlike any Caesar salad you’ve ever tried.

 It features Brussels sprouts, chickpeas, and nutritional yeast.
-(Instead of lettuce, chicken, and parmesan.)
+So there’s plenty of taste and texture.

 17 Best Thanksgiving Brussels Sprout Recipes